ankarn/groupIII_twintrons/README.md

 #                   Search for Group III twinton 3' motifs
 #                   ______________________________________
 #
-# A program to to find 3' motifs for group III twintrons, given the external
+# A program to find 3' motifs for group III twintrons, given the external
 #   intron in FASTA format.
 #
 # ** Program must be in same location as fasta file. **